CarsonCase/Solidity-from-the-Ground-Up/1_helloMachineCode.md

 Well today we're going to use machine code to write our first-ever program.
 This is the most based programming tutorial to ever exist.
 Trust me, it's actually a lot easier than it sounds, this is something you could probably explain to a 5 year old.

 ## 📀 What is the EVM?
 The Ethereum Virtual Machine is actually a great place to start learning programming.
-Because as its name implies it's sort of an imaginary computer.
-Or a computer simulator.
-It needs to be this way because ETH runs on a blockchain across many people's computers.
-And by being "virtual" we can basically have one big computer that everyone pitches in to help process for.
+Because, as its name implies, it's sort of an imaginary computer.
+Being "virtual" we can basically have one big computer that everyone pitches in to help process for.
 This is why Vitalk always refers to ETH as a "world computer".

 So the whole blockchain part, we'll get to when we get to it.
 For now let's just focus on the computer part.
 If the EVM is basically a computer, then how does this virtual computer go about... well computing?

 ## 🔠 Opcodes
-A computer code as far as a computer is concerned is a recipe.
+As far as a computer is concerned, code is a recipe.
 The computer has its metaphorical kitchen where it has various tools like a blender.
-And when you give a recipe for a shake you might say:
+Here's en example recipe for a shake:

     Banana to bowl
     Peanut butter to bowl
     Milk to bowl
     Bowl to blender

 Well, for a computer to add 2 numbers it's pretty similar, but instead of a "bowl" it's memory.
-There are different types of memory like there's different kinds of bowls, glasses, and whatnot.
+There are different types of memory like there are different kinds of bowls, glasses, and whatnot.
 But for now just know memory is where the computer stores numbers.

 Opcodes are like instructions in the recipe.
 We might say PUSH banana, PUSH peanut-butter, PUSH milk, BLEND